 PRESS RELEASE

-Antitrust: Investigation launched against Apple and Amazon for banning the sale of Apple- and Beats-branded products to retailers who do not join the official programme
+I842 : investigation launched against Apple and Amazon for banning the sale of Apple- and Beats-branded products to retailers who do not join the official programme

-Autorità Garante della Concorrenza e del Mercato has launched an investigation pursuant to Article 101 of the Treaty on the Functioning of the European Union against the companies in the Apple Inc. and Amazon.com Inc. groups.
+Italian Competition Authority launched an investigation pursuant to Article 101 TFUE against the companies in the Apple Inc. and Amazon.com Inc. groups.

-The aim of this investigation is to establish whether Apple and Amazon have implemented a competition-restricting agreement to prohibit the sale of Apple- and Beats-branded products by electronics retailers who are not members of Apple's official programme and who, in any case, legitimately purchase the products from wholesalers and then resell them on the retail market.
+The procedure is aimed at ascertaining whether Apple and Amazon have implemented a competition-restricting agreement to prohibit the sale of Apple and Beats-branded products by electronics retailers who are not members of Apple’s official programme and who, in any case, legitimately purchase the products from wholesalers and then resell them on the retail market.

-In the Authority's view, the agreement to exclude certain parties from the marketplace potentially appears likely to reduce competition, due to the raising of barriers to online sales market outlets to the detriment of unofficial retailers, usually consisting of small and medium-sized enterprises who in fact sell on the web using marketplace services.
+In the Authority’s view, the agreement, designed to exclude certain retailers from the marketplace, potentially appears likely to reduce competition, due to the raising of barriers to online sales market outlets to the detriment of unofficial retailers, usually consisting of small and medium-sized enterprises who in fact sell on the web using marketplace services.

 In addition, with fewer resellers active in the online channel, the agreement could lower incentives to effectively compete on the prices of Apple and Beats products, with clear negative effects for both consumers and businesses.

-Authority officials carried out inspections today, at the premises of the companies Amazon Italia Services S.r.l. and Apple Italia S.r.l..
+Authority officials carried out inspections, at the premises of the companies Amazon Italia Services S.r.l. and Apple Italia S.r.l..

 Rome, 22 July 2020